Skater Style: Nail Skate Fashion for the Perfect Look

 Iggy and The Stooges were one of the bands that helped set the soundtrack for the future of skate culture.
 Photo: Eddy BERTHIER from Brussels, Belgium, CC BY 2.0, via Wikimedia Commons

-Skate culture has deeply influenced punk rock, sharing a similar DIY ethic and disdain for mainstream excess.
-Bands like MC5 and Iggy and the Stooges laid the groundwork for punk rock in the late ’60s and early ’70s, creating a sound that would become the backdrop for skate culture.
+Skate culture and punk rock have always shared a raw DIY ethos and a rebellious stance against mainstream norms.
+MC5 and Iggy and the Stooges pioneered punk rock in the late ’60s and early ’70s, influencing skate culture.

 Skate Culture’s Global Footprint